vietstacker/openstack-liberty-multinode/LIBERTY-U14.04-AIO/README.md

   - Glance
   - Neutron (ML2, OpenvSwitch)

-### Environment
+### Before you begin
-- Installing on VMware workstation or physical servers which required the following:
+- Install on VMware workstation or physical servers as the following requirements:
 ```sh
  - RAM: 4GB
  - HDD